cme212/course/notes/lecture-05/abstractions.md

 Again, there can be many abstraction functions for any given representation and abstract value.
 For example, the _AF_(`int`) above is completely valid, but is not actually the abstraction function for typical 32-bit `int`s.
-In fact, the abstraction function is wrong since there is no way to produce an abstract value of 2<sup>-31</sup>.
-Instead, modern architectures, for a variety of reasons, use the “twos compliment” abstraction function:
+Modern architectures, use the “twos compliment” abstraction function (most notably because fundamental arithmetic operations are identical to those for unsigned binary numbers):

 _AF_(`int`): -2 <sup>31</sup> + &sum;<sub>_i_=0</sub><sup>30</sup> _b<sub>i</sub>_ 2<sup>i</sup>